steemandavid/static-test-stand-remote/README.md

-# remote

-**Static test stand - remote unit code**
+# Remote Unit for Static Test Stand

+**Overview**

-The static test stand system consists of a base station and a remote unit.
-The base station is near the motor and serves to ignite the motor and measure different parameters before, during, and directly after the burn.
-The remote unit communicates over WiFi with the base station, displaying states and status messages while transmitting arm and ignition signals to the base station.
+The remote unit is part of a static test stand system designed for safe motor testing.
+It works in conjunction with a base station, which is located near the motor.
+The base station is responsible for igniting the motor and logging various parameters before, during, and immediately after the burn.
+The remote unit acts as a wireless head unit, communicating with the base station over WiFi to display statuses, show system messages, and send arm and ignition commands to the base station.

-## Basic functionality
+## System Overview

-The remote unit serves two purposes:
+The system consists of two key components:

+- **Base Station**: Located next to the motor, it controls the ignition process and collects data during the test.
+- **Remote Unit**: This unit serves as a user interface for the base station.
+It communicates wirelessly with the base station to display information and allow user interaction.

+### Primary Functions of the Remote Unit:
-- display the state and messages of/from the base station
+- **Display**: The remote unit displays the current state of the base station’s state machine and other status messages.
-- read Arm and Ignition user input and transmit it to the base station
+- **Control**: It receives user inputs for arming the system and triggering ignition, then transmits these commands to the base station.

-The remote merely functions as a wireless "head unit" for the base station.
-It allows monitoring from a safe distance, as well as initiating the static test.
-All workflow for a test is ran by the base station.
+The remote unit allows users to monitor and control the static test from a safe distance.
+It acts as a "head unit" that enables the operator to initiate the test, while the actual workflow and testing procedures are executed by the base station.

+### Display Information

-The remote unit display the following:
+The remote unit's display provides the following information:
-- Top line of the display: the current state of the state machine running on the base station
+- **Top Left Corner**: Displays the current state of the base station’s state machine.
-- Top line of the display, right-hand side: a value representing the quality of the wifi link between remote and base station.
-This shows if the remote is (nearly) out of range
+- **Top Right Corner**: Shows a value representing the quality of the WiFi link between the remote unit and the base station.
+This indicates whether the remote unit is nearing the edge of its wireless range.
-- 5 lines of messages from the base station.
-These lines scroll in a "terminal-style"; the most recent line is added to the bottom and pushes the other lines up.
+- **Message Area**: The remaining five lines of the display are used to show messages from the base station.
+These messages scroll in a terminal-style fashion, with the most recent message appearing at the bottom and older messages scrolling upward.

-## Hardware
+## Hardware Components

-The hardware consists of (also see pins.h):
+The hardware setup consists of the following components (also see `pins.h` for pin assignments):

-- an ESP32 development board
+- **ESP32 Development Board**: The core of the remote unit, running the firmware.
-- a built)in LED on the ESP32 dev board (LED_BUILTIN)
+- **Built-in LED**: On the ESP32 development board (controlled by `LED_BUILTIN`).
-- an USB 1S LiPo charger module with integrated boost converter to power the ESP32 board (5V)
+- **USB 1S LiPo Charger Module**: Charges the battery and powers the ESP32 via an integrated boost converter (5V output).
-- An ignition button (BUTTON_BUTTON) with integrated LED ring around the button (LED_BUTTON)
+- **Ignition Button**: A button with an integrated LED ring (controlled by `BUTTON_BUTTON` and `LED_BUTTON` respectively).
-- An arm switch, SPDT (SWITCH_ARM)
+- **Arm Switch**: A Single Pole Double Throw switch (controlled by `SWITCH_ARM`).
-- An SSD1306 OLED display connected over I²C
+- **OLED Display**: An SSD1306 OLED display, connected via I²C to show system status and messages.
-- A voltage divider with one side towards ground, the other side towards battery +, and the middle connected to an ESP32 ADC input pin (VOLT_BAT)
+- **Battery Voltage Divider**: A simple voltage divider circuit to monitor the battery voltage.
+One side is connected to ground, the other to the battery positive terminal, and the middle is connected to an ESP32 ADC input pin (labeled `VOLT_BAT`).
+It converts the battery voltage (4.2V - 0V) down to a safe range for the ESP32's ADC (3.3 - 0V).
-- a buzzer with integrated oscillator, connected through a BC547 transistor to an ESP32 output pin (BUZZER)
+- **Buzzer**: A buzzer with an integrated oscillator, controlled by a BC547 transistor, connected to an ESP32 output pin (labeled `BUZZER`).

 ## Code Structure

-The code consists of the following files:
+The codebase is organized into several files, each serving a distinct function:

-- **remote.ino**: The main sketch
+- **`remote.ino`**: The main Arduino sketch that ties everything together and runs the remote unit’s logic.
-- **RTOS**: Contains code to initialize the RTOS, some RTOS tasks, and settings for task priorities and which core to run on
+- **`RTOS`**: Code responsible for initializing and managing the Real-Time Operating System (RTOS), setting up tasks, and defining task priorities and core assignments.
-- **SSD1306**: SSD1306 OLED display code
-- **buzzer**: Contains code to beep the buzzer
+- **`SSD1306`**: Contains code for controlling the SSD1306 OLED display, which displays system status and messages.
+- **`buzzer`**: Code to control the buzzer, used for auditory feedback during operation.
-- **debounce**: Button debounce code, used for ignition button and arm switch
+- **`debounce`**: Implements debouncing for the ignition button and arm switch to prevent false triggering due to noisy button presses.
-- **espnow**: WiFi communication protocol code
+- **`espnow`**: Contains the WiFi communication protocol using ESPNOW for communication between the remote unit and the base station.
-- **outputs**: Code to toggle and switch on and off output pins
+- **`outputs`**: Code to control the ESP32 output pins, including toggling and turning pins on and off for various actions.
-- **pins**: Pin definitions and initialization code
+- **`pins`**: Defines the pin assignments and initialization code for the hardware components.

+This structured approach allows for modular updates and easy debugging.
+Each component of the system has a dedicated section in the code, making it clear and maintainable.